upros/ATLS/atls/draft-friel-tls-atls-01.md

 # Key Exporting and Application Data Encryption

 When solutions implement the architecture described in {{app-architecture-2}}, they leverage {{?RFC5705}} for key exporting from the ATLS session.
 The client and service then use the exported keys to derive shared encryption keys.
-The encryption keys are then used with a suitable cipher suite to encrypt application data for exchange with the peer.
+The encryption keys are then used with a suitable ciphersuite to encrypt application data for exchange with the peer.

+## Ciphersuite Selection

+Application layer encryption performed outside the context of the ATLS session using exported keys should use the ciphersuite negotiated during ATLS session establishment.

-## Key Exporter Label
+## Key Derivation

+{{?RFC5705}} key exporting functions allow specification of the number of bytes of keying material that should be exported from the TLS session.
+The application should export the exact number of bytes required to generate the necessary client and server ciphersuite encryption key and IV values.

+[[TODO]] Maybe need to reference the relevant sections from https://tools.ietf.org/html/draft-ietf-tls-tls13-23#section-7 and https://tools.ietf.org/html/rfc5246#section-6.3.

 A new TLS Exporter Label is defined for ATLS key exporting.
 Its value is: